adipandas/adipandas.github.io/_posts/2020-02-10-euler-rotation.md

 # Rotation

 Rotational matrices are special orthogonal matrices.
 I am not going to discuss any property of these matrices over here.
-But this post is just a snippet for quick reference.
+But this post a quick reference for rotation using **z-y-x euler angles**.
 For further details, you can refer [this](https://en.wikipedia.org/wiki/Rotation_matrix).

 ## Euler Angle Transformation
 The most important thing you must remember before reading further about transformations using euler angles is: